ChildMindInstitute/reproschema-builder/README.md

 3. `node tools/mhdb2ReproSchema.js input/path_to_your_csv_file "protocol name"`
 4. Commit and push the changes
 5. Use the link to the raw file of your protocol schema to add your applet to mindlogger (e.g. https://raw.githubusercontent.com/ChildMindInstitute/reproschema-builder/master/applets/protocols/test/test_schema)

+If you pushed any changes after uploading the applet, these changes won't be automatically incorporated.
+You need to re-upload your applet as a new one.
+An examples of the input format is in input/test-repro-script.csv